 The Cannon group is working within a Program of Excellence in Nanotechnology to optimize drug delivery.
 The group also studies silver detoxification mechanisms by both bacteria and respiratory epithelium.
-Expanding on the work of Dr. Claude Prestidge, Dr. Cannon has increased the involvement of the patients in the Cystic Fibrosis Care and Teaching Center at Children’s Medical Center in clinical trials of new therapies, by joining the Therapeutics Development Network (TDN) of the Cystic Fibrosis Foundation.
+Expanding on the work of Claude Prestidge, M.D., Dr. Cannon has increased the involvement of the patients in the Cystic Fibrosis Care and Teaching Center at Children’s Medical Center in clinical trials of new therapies, by joining the Therapeutics Development Network (TDN) of the Cystic Fibrosis Foundation.

 The respiratory consequences of early-onset scoliosis are the focus of Dr. Schochet’s research.